 The grocery chain operates its business through a single segment: grocery retail.

-Altogether, Weis Markets operates more than 160 retail stores in a handful of states, supported by Pennsylvania-based distribution centers, an ice cream plant, meat processing plant, milk processing facility, and warehouse complex.
+Weis stores are supported by Pennsylvania-based distribution centers, an ice cream plant, meat processing plant, milk processing facility, and warehouse complex.

 The company's retail food stores sell groceries, dairy products, frozen foods, meats, seafood, fresh produce, floral, pharmacy services, deli products, prepared foods, bakery products, beer and wine, fuel and general merchandise items, such as health and beauty care and household products.